 Dip the brown sugar candy in the melted chocolate and remove.
 I use a little chocolate dipping tool or two forks for this.
 Place the dipped candy onto wax paper and sprinkle with festive baking sprinkles if desired.

-This is quite possibly the cutest little chocolate that I have ever seen.
 No matter if you chocolate cover it or just eat it plain – or both – this shortcut version of Brown Sugar Candy is definitely worth a shot.
+It might not be my Dad’s recipe but it is darned close.
+Happy Holidays!
+Enjoy!

-Some Other Easy Holiday Treat Recipes
+Other Easy Holiday Treat Recipes You May Like

 Rolo Turtles – these little bites of sweet and salty with a pecan half on top are perfection in one bite!